-The Gatherer starts by granting you a small chance to double harvesting drops.
+The Gatherer starts by granting you a small chance to double harvest drops.
 Right away, this seems just a bit weak when compared to Forester: The Gatherer bonus only gives a 20% chance to double the harvest.
-So, if it’s a question of Gatherer stats or Forester stats, it would seem the Gatherer loses.
+So, if it’s a question of Forester or Gatherer stats, it would seem the Gatherer loses.

 However, the Gatherer has one major benefit, and it’s actually Forester’s biggest weakness: Trees are everywhere.
 By the time you clear out your farmland space, you’re going to have plenty of wood for basic projects.
 So long as you continue to pick it up where you find it, it’s hard to run out.